scra88le/taxonomySca88le/_posts/2019-7-14-Lepidoptera.md

 # Taxonomy of Moths
 There are some 160,000 species of moths in the world, compared to 17,500 species of butterflies.
 Taxonomists have currently placed moth species into one of 119 families; although classification appears to be highly fluid.
 The majority of so-called *macro* moths can be found within five families:

-* **Arctiidae** -  approximately 10,000 species commonly known as Tiger Moths.
-Many species in this group display bright colors of red and yellow.
+* **Erebidae** - contains the subfamily *Arctiinae*, which in turn contains many species of tiger moths; typically bright colors of red and yellow.

 * **Geometridae** - some 15,000 described species, this Family is the second largest of moths in the world.
 They typically rest with their wings spread open.